This BLOG On How Do I Know How Much Home I Can Afford Versus Qualify Was UPDATED And PUBLISHED On March 3rd, 2020

 We will take a case scenario where a renter is about to purchase their new first home as a first time home buyer:

-- If you were to rent an apartment or home, you will need to come up with a security deposit and your first month’s rent.
+- Renting an apartment or home, renters will need to come up with a security deposit and first month’s rent

-- Depending who you are renting from, your landlord may require one month’s rent or two months’ rent for your security deposit plus your first month’s rent in order to turn over your keys.
+- Depending on the rental, the landlord may require one month’s rent or two months’ rent for security deposit plus first month’s rent in order to turn over keys

-- Most homes in the Chicago and its six surrounding county of Cook, Lake, Kane, McHenry, DuPage, and Will Counties have average monthly rents of $1,500 per month for a two bedroom apartment and/or home.
+- Most homes in the Chicago and its six surrounding counties of Cook, Lake, Kane, McHenry, DuPage, and Will Counties have average monthly rents of $1,500 per month for a two-bedroom apartment and/or home

-- For a $1,500 per-month rental, you would need at least the first month’s rent plus a one-month rent equivalent for the security deposit for a total of $3,000 for you to get your keys.
+- For a $1,500 per-month rental, renters would need at least the first month’s rent plus a one-month rent equivalent for the security deposit for a total of $3,000 for you to get your keys

-- Remember that the down payment on a FHA Loan can be gifted by with a FHA Loan.
+- Remember that the down payment and closing costs on home loans can be gifted

 - The closing costs of $5,000 can be covered with sellers concessions and/or lender credit.

-- FHA Allows up to 6% for a seller to contribute to the home buyer for sellers concessions.
+- HUD Allows up to 6% for a seller to contribute to the home buyer for sellers concessions

-Summary Of The Amount Of Down Payment And Closing Costs You Would Need On This Case Scenario
+Summary Of Of Down Payment And Closing Costs Needed On This Case Scenario